YungTimAllen/XR-Lab-Node-Config-Generator/README.md

 The motivation and purpose of this template is to create a working underlay for SP topologies extremely quickly.
 This template also enables RSVP-TE fundamentals.
 ```
-usage: xr-lab-gen.py [-h] [--uplink UPLINK] node_num node_nei_str
+usage: xr-lab-gen.py [-h] [--uplink UPLINK] [--template TEMPLATE]
+                     node_num node_nei_str

 INE-Style XRv Config Generator for Large Labs

 positional arguments:
   node_num             Numerical ID of this node.
   node_nei_str         Comma-delimited list of nodes this node attaches to.

 optional arguments:
   -h, --help           show this help message and exit
   --uplink UPLINK      Physical uplink from which to create subinterfaces
+  --template TEMPLATE  J2 template to use (From pwd)
 ```
 ## Example usage